Romeo Jalosjos Sr.

-Romeo "Nonong" Garcia Jalosjos Sr. (born November 24, 1940) is a Filipino politician, businessman, and television producer who was convicted and imprisoned for raping an 11-year-old girl in 1996 while he was still a congressman.
+Romeo "Nonong" Garcia Jalosjos Sr. (November 24, 1940 – August 2, 2026) was a Filipino politician, businessman and television producer who was convicted and imprisoned for raping an 11-year-old girl in 1996 while he was still a congressman.

 Business career

 Jalosjos began his career as a television producer for ABC and ABS-CBN.
-Following the closure of ABS-CBN in the aftermath of the declaration of martial law in September 1972, he cofounded Philippine Production Center, Inc., and with the permission of the Lopez family who owned ABS-CBN, brought several of their shows such as Pugo’s Si Tatang Kasi and Dolphy’s Buhay Artista to its rival network, RBS-7, in December 1972.
+Following the closure of ABS-CBN in the aftermath of the declaration of martial law in September 1972, he co-founded Philippine Production Center, Inc., and with the permission of the Lopez family who owned ABS-CBN, brought several of their shows such as Pugo’s Si Tatang Kasi and Dolphy’s Buhay Artista to its rival network, RBS-7, in December 1972.
 A few years later, he helped set up Production Specialists, and became responsible for the production of several television programs such as Binibining Pilipinas and other beauty pageants, as well as games of the Philippine Basketball Association.

 In 1981, Jalosjos, along with his assistant at Production Specialists Tony Tuviera and actors Tito Sotto, Vic Sotto, and Joey de Leon, known collectively as TVJ, founded Television and Production Exponents Inc. (TAPE Inc.), which became known for producing what would become one of the longest-running shows on Philippine television, Eat Bulaga!, of which the Sotto brothers and de Leon became the noontime show's longtime hosts.
 Jalosjos was also responsible for the selection of the show's name, which was proposed by de Leon, from a list.
 At the same time, Jalosjos stumbled upon and developed a white-sand beach property in Dapitan, Zamboanga del Norte called Dakak (short for dakong kakahoyan or "big forest"), which has since become a major luxury resort.